-This course will cover how to complete a variety of medical forms through hands-on experience.
+(3-0-3)This course will cover how to complete a variety of medical forms through handson experience.
 Such forms as universal Medical (HIC), Superbill, Workman's Compensation, Group Hospital Insurance, and Medicaid are included.
-The latest information on HMOs, DRGs, and HCPCs for Medicare and Medicaid is included.
+The latest information on HMOs.
+DRGs. and HCPCs for Medicare and Medicaid is included.
 CPT Procedure Coding and ICD 9's Diagnostics Coding are also covered.
+Corequisite: None.

 Prerequisite: READ 0099 or a minimum reading CPE score of 75.
+Offered: On demand.